forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 # Vaccine Safety and (open?)
 Questions

+> mostly written in Summer 2021.
+Partly out of date and wrong.
+Updates coming.

 __Rolling publication__, new findings and speculations continuously added, since young and healthy people and in some regions even children are not only allowed and motivated but often pressured to take vaccines deemed as safe.
 Here it is argued that the observed tolerable symptoms do *not* guarantee safety.
 Safety is relative: for risk persons of old age, no short term adverse effects is enough for vaccines to be much safer than to catch possibly life-threating Covid.
 However for young, just knowing there are no serious adverse and diagnoseable effects in the next months, does not mean a vaccine is safe, especially since acute Covid is mild, similar to a common cold or flue, for the young .
 When its about long-term effects there are unknowns both for SARS-CoV-2 infections and for vaccines. *Overall the risk estimation is the protection against adverse events from Covid versus rare and/or speculative adverse effects from vaccination.
 The possibility of such rare and/or speculative adverse events, is the topic of this page.*

 > In summer 2021, a case of a 18 year old person who died due to thrombosis likely because of vaccination was in the news, which was a push to publish the speculative concerns below.
 If healthy people are motivated or even pressured to vaccinate, in my opinion, the safety must be ensured and not just be presumed.
 Often vaccination said to be a considerate and safe action by that the risks and alternatives such as testing come short.